juncuque/IQ-Option-bot-LRH/README.md

 8. This software is provided without warranty.
 9. The software author or license can not be held liable for any damages inflicted by the software.

-*This license only apply to botexe.py in this GitHub's page
+*This license only apply to the code in botexe.py at this GitHub's page

         Copyright © 2021 by Lycanhunt3r - GLPv3